A delicious vegan rhubarb muffins recipe, lightly flavoured with ginger. An easy and tasty way to use up a glut of rhubarb.

 Pre-heat the oven to 180°C (fan)/200°C/gas mark 6 and line a muffin tin with 12 muffin cases.

-Put the rhubarb into a small saucepan with a tiny splash of water and cook over a low heat for 10 minutes or so until it softens.
+Put 400g rhubarb into a small saucepan with a tiny splash of water and cook over a low heat for 10-15 minutes until it softens.
+Stir often.

-Meanwhile place the sugar, flour, bicarbonate of soda and ginger into a mixing bowl and whisk to combine.
+Meanwhile place 125g brown sugar, 250g plain flour, 1 tsp baking powder, 1/2 tsp bicarbonate of soda and 1 tbsp ginger into a mixing bowl and whisk to combine.

-When the rhubarb is soft add the honey and vegetable oil, turn the heat up and bring to the boil.
+When the rhubarb is soft add 100ml maple syrup, 100ml vegetable oil and 1 tbsp lemon juice or apple cider vinegar.
+Turn the heat up and bring to the boil.
 The moment it starts to boil, remove from the heat and fold quickly into the dry ingredients.